EmiNiemand/EmiNiemand/README.md

 <h2 align="center"> About me 🧔‍♂️</h2>

 <div style="text-align: justify">
-I am a graduate of computer science in field of game development at Lodz University of Technology.
+I am a graduate of Computer Science in the field of game development from Lodz University of Technology.
+During my time at university, I gained and honed my programming skills.
+I learned OpenGL + GLSL, as well as the basics of Unity and Unreal Engine.
-I am passionate about how games are created and technologies behind them.
-In my free time, I make games in Unreal Engine, Unity and OpenGL or music.

 </div>